 If you haven’t guessed yet, I fall deeply into the life-could-always-use-more-Bali crowd.
 That’s not to say I enjoyed every minute.

-I should warn you: most of what you’ve heard about Bali is probably true.
-Good and bad.
+I should warn you: most of what you’ve heard about spending 10 days in Bali is probably true.
+Both good and bad.

 You’ll notice one glaring admission: Kuta.
-When you hear Bali horror stories, no doubt it starts right here.
+When you hear Bali horror stories, no doubt it starts there.

 Bali is a relatively small and compact island.
 Even with the sometimes horrendous traffic, getting around Bali isn’t overly difficult.
 Travel times between destinations are relatively short.
 Hardly the mind-and-body-draining exercise of, let’s say, travelling across Java!